influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 2. Save the sample file and edit as needed for your LDAP server.
 For detail, see the [sample LDAP configuration file](#sample-ldap-configuration) below.

     > **Note:** To use fine-grained authorization (FGA) with LDAP, you must map InfluxDB Enterprise roles to key-value pairs in the LDAP database.
 For more information, see [Fine-grained authorization in InfluxDB Enterprise](/enterprise_influxdb/v1.7/guides/fine-grained-authorization/).
+The InfluxDB admin user doesn't include permissions for InfluxDB Enterprise roles.

 3. To verify your LDAP configuration and see what happens as you authenticate through LDAP, run: